meirisoda/school_fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 Although ottery winners generally reported their lives after lives after winning the lottery to be generally more positive, and accident victims reported their lives to be generally less positive.
 As mentioned before, lottery winners took less pleasure than controls in a variety of ordinary events and were not in general happier than the controls.

+Both lottery winners and accident victims found their happiness surrounding mundane events to be less positive compared to the control group.
+	On a scale of 0-5 (0 the worst thing and 5 the best thing):
+	Lottery 3.78 and victims 1.28
+	 it is roughly symmetric around the mean (2.5).
+So accident victims weren't as unhappy as we would normally expect.

 Why is this? and how can this be explained with adaptation level theory?

-General present happiness ratings between the two groups are similar but have significant differences in reports regarding past and future happiness.
 ## Adaptation Level Theory Justification
 At first, winning the lottery would make other events seem less pleasurable, by contrast.
 Over time, this event may not seem to have any effect at all due to habituation.
 ## Nostalgia Effect